 - Set your high intensity and moderate intensity times evenly about 1 to 2 minutes in duration

 - Set total time to 20 minutes.

 - Warm up for two intervals or 4 to 5 minutes.

 - When you start the high intensity interval, set it so that you make it fast enough that you will be stepping on every other step briskly.

 - As you take each step, slightly turn your torso into the upcoming knee and really concentrate on pushing the leg down using the glute.

-- Focus pulling your leg down with your glute on every step in the high intensity intervals, but keep the forearms fixed on the rests.
+- Focus pulling your leg down with your glute on every step in the high intensity intervals, but keep your midsection leaning back.